 We will post Meetups on this page.
-If there isn’t one in your area yet and you’d like to start one, please contact us through Different Together and let us know.
+If there isn’t one in your area yet and you’d like to start one, please write to us at meetups@different-together and let us know.
 We’ll update this page as often as we are notified of new meetings.
 We hope to have Meetups throughout the UK and further afield before too long!

 Please come and join us if you can make any of these Meetups:

-Worcester: Coffee and chat – Thursday 26 October
+Worcester: Coffee and chat – Thursday 17 October

-Exeter: Coffee and chat - Monday 30 October
+Epsom: Coffee and chat – Friday 25 October

+Oxford: Coffee and chat – Friday 1 November

-Bovey Tracey: Coffee and chat - Monday 6 November
+Worcester: Coffee and chat – Thursday 7 November

-London: Coffee and chat - Wednesday 8 November
+Exeter: Coffee and chat – Monday 11 November

-Leeds: Coffee and chat - Saturday 25 November
+Worcester: Coffee and chat – Thursday 28 November

-London: Meet, support, vent – Sunday 10 December
+London: Meetup, support, vent – Sunday 8 December

 Halifax/Hebden Bridge: monthly meetings, alternating between lunchtimes in Halifax and evenings in Hebden Bridge.
 Organised by Calderdale Aspergers.